opencv/opencv/modules/gpu/doc/per_element_operations.rst

     :param src2: Second source matrix or a scalar to be added to ``src1``.

-    :param dst: Destination matrix.
-Will have the same size and type as ``src1``.
+    :param dst: Destination matrix with the same size and type as ``src1``.

-See also: :c:func:`absdiff`.
+See Also: :c:func:`absdiff`.

 .. index:: gpu::compare